osrf/gazebo_design/transmission/transmission.md

 #### Open Questions

-- Motors sometimes introduces new joints, i.e. it adds an intermediate motor core mass that spins independently of motor casing and motor axle.
+- Motors sometimes introduce new intermediate joints and links, i.e. it adds an intermediate motor core mass that spins independently of motor casing and motor axle.
 - Gearboxes can also introduce intermediate joints and links.
 A link is connected to an input shaft, another to the output shaft, then there are stuff (gears) in between that spins/moves at different rates than input or output links.